Mt. Hart Wilderness Lodge is located off the western half of the Gibb River Road.

 The 50km access track makes for a very scenic drive, winding and climbing through the ranges.
 This really is a unique and exceptionally beautiful area.

-promotional descriptions are in my opinion a little misleading.
+the place totally different from what I expected.
+At the time, the promotional descriptions were in my opinion a little misleading.
 Maybe

 it's just me, but what I expected was one of those posh and manicured